MathildaEliza/ed/README.md

-# Attention!
+# Dêmos

-With the release of the 1.0 gem, `Ed.` has moved to https://github.com/minicomp/ed/
+Here is the documentation for our project.